How to tie-dye a shirt in 7 easy steps

 Simply rinse the shirt under running water from the sink faucet, taking care to cover every inch of the shirt.
 The strategy we found useful is to begin by rinsing the shirt under cold water and, as the runoff water gets lighter and lighter, you can increase the water temperature.
 Continue rinsing and increasing the temperature until the water gets warm, but not too hot.
 At this point, you can wring out the shirt by hand to remove any dyed water that could be hidden inside the fibers.

-Wash your shirt
+7) Wash your tie-dye shirt

 If you followed the previous step you should now have no problem washing the shirt.
 At this point, almost all the dye will be gone, along with the dye activator.
 There is almost zero risk of staining anything at this point, assuming that you rinsed the shirt properly.
+This is a brief overview, you can also check out our page of in-dept washing instructions.

 Simply you can put the shirt in the washing machine for a quick wash cycle.
 You can choose to put the shirt by itself or with other fresh tie-dye shirts, or even with dark clothing and towels.
 A quick wash and spin cycle should leave your new tie-dye shirt in very good condition.
-You can now let the shirt dry by itself or you can choose to dry it in the drying machine, the dye is now permanent on the shirt and there is no problem about washing or drying.
+You can now let the shirt dry by itself or you can choose to dry it in the drying machine, the dye is now permanent on the shirt and there is no problem when washing or drying.

 Use the usual washing instructions such as washing in cold water, and think about turning the shirt inside-out when washing if you want to be sure the exterior stays fresh.
 At this point, the shirt is done and you can consider the color permanent and nothing can remove it except strong chemical products.
 Washing will not fade the color, heat will not fade it and the sun will only fade it if exposed for a few years.